crawl/sequell/docs/listgame.md

 A human-readable description for the map in which the player was at end of game, usually empty.
 Example: 'Sprint II: "The Violet Keep of Menkaure"'

+`ntv`:
+Integer count of number of times the game has been requested for FooTV.

 Milestone Fields
 ================